adba3894/arsingeniiTask/README.md

 6) Enjoy the results :)

-Note: BUGS are described in "Test Cases.rtf" file
+Note: bugs and test cases are described in "Test Cases.rtf" file